-Figure 203: Process Rule
+Figure 209: Process Rule

 Configuration > Host Che cker Policy > Add Custom Rule : Process

 Add Custom Rule: Process

 Rule Type: Process

 Rule Name:

-➤ Criteria
+✓ Criteria

 Process Name:

-O R lequired Deny
+O F lequired Deny

 ∨ Optional

 MD5 Checksums: One MD5 checksum per line.

 .ii

 SHA256 Checksums: One SHA256 checksum per line.

+.il

 ☐ Monitor this rule for change in result

 will report change in compliance for this rule to the Pulse Policy Secure immediately.
 The client

-for RTP check provided by AntiVirus software.
-For other rules the host checker update freque Cancel ency snould be used to get periodic nealth checks from endpoints
+of RTP check provided by AntiVirus software.
+For other rules the host checker update frequences ency should be used to get periodic health checks from endpoints

 - 4. Enter a name for the process rule. - 5.
 Under Criteria, enter the name of a process (executable file), such as: good-app.exe.
 You can use a wildcard character to specify the process name.
-For example: good\.exe.
+For example: good.exe.
 Select Required to require that this process is running or Deny to require that this process is not running. - 6.
-Under Optional, enable the checks required from the following:
+Under Optional, enable the checks required from the following: - Specify the MD5 checksum value of each executable file to which you want the policy to apply.
+For example, an executable may have different MD5 checksum values on a desktop, laptop, or different operating systems.
+On a system with OpenSSL installed-Macintosh, Linux and Solaris systems have OpenSSL installed by default-you can determine the MD5 checksum by using this command: openssl md5 processFilePath>.